 Recent studies have associated the decline in neurocognitive functioning typically observed in BD with the concept of “neuroprogression” which refers to processes of increased stress vulnerability and brain atrophy (Kapczinski, Vieta et al. 2008, Kapczinski, Dias et al. 2009, Berk, Conus et al. 2010).
-The concept of “staging” has also been applied to the pathophysiology of BD to explain the progressive decline in mental health, cognitive (Bauer, Pascoe et al. 2014, Cardoso, Bauer et al. 2015) and psychosocial functioning over the course of the disease (Robinson and Ferrier 2006, Post and Kalivas 2013, Pettorruso, De Risio et al. 2014).
-Given the harmful consequences of SUD to brain function and physical health it is possible that individuals with dual diagnosis are at greater risk for developing a more severe illness profile including neuroanatomical abnormalities, cognitive deficits and clinical symptoms.(Post and Kalivas 2013)(Rosa, Magalhaes et al. 2014)
+The concept of “staging” has also been applied to the pathophysiology of BD to explain the progressive decline in mental health, cognitive (Bauer, Pascoe et al. 2014, Cardoso, Bauer et al. 2015) and psychosocial functioning over the course of the disease (Robinson and Ferrier 2006, Pettorruso, De Risio et al. 2014).
+Given the harmful consequences of SUD to brain function and physical health it is possible that individuals with dual diagnosis are at greater risk for developing a more severe illness profile including neuroanatomical abnormalities, cognitive deficits and clinical symptoms.

-A methodological limitation of current cognitive studies in BD is related to the use of tests that differ in terms of content, duration, psychometric properties, and administration procedures.
-The Canadian Network for Mood and Anxiety Treatments (CANMAT) and the International Society for Bipolar Disorders (ISBD) have emphasized the need for instruments assessing cognitive domains found to be impaired in BD, such as verbal and working memory, psychomotor speed, executive function and attention (Yatham, Kennedy et al. 2009).
-However, to date, there is no established instrument of choice for the cognitive assessment of BD patients.
+Post et al. (2013), postulated that the cross-sensitization among stressors, episodes and substance misuse can contribute to illness progression (Post and Kalivas 2013).
+In addition, Rosa et al (2014) showed a worse cognitive performance in subjects with bipolar disorder in late stage of illness as compared to healthy controls, in contrast, subjects with bipolar disorder in early stage of illness have a similar cognitive performance as compared to healthy controls (Rosa, Magalhaes et al. 2014).
+However, the role of substance use disorder comorbidity on cognition of subjects with bipolar disorder has received a limited attention.
+Thus, the aim of the current study is to assess the cognitive performance of subjects with bipolar disorder, bipolar disorder plus alcohol use disorder, bipolar disorder plus illicit substance use disorder, as compared to healthy controls.

-The South Texas Assessment of Neurocognition (STAN) neuropsychological battery (Glahn, Almasy et al. 2010) is a primarily computerized battery of standard and experimental neuropsychological tests used in prior studies of bipolar disorder and with minimal effects of language/culture (Glahn, Almasy et al. 2010, Cherkil, Satish et al. 2012), a 90-minute neuropsychological evaluation consisting of standard and computerized measures.
-The STAN includes 16 tests with 21 separate measures investigating a wide range of cognitive domains, including general intellectual functioning, sensory-motor and processing speed, attention, executive functioning, working memory, long-term memory, language and social cognition.
-It has been used in previous studies characterizing the cognitive profile of BD and psychosis alongside clinical and genetic measures (Glahn, Almasy et al. 2007, Glahn, Bearden et al. 2007, Chaves, Lombardo et al. 2011, Cherkil, Satish et al. 2012).
-However the suitability of the STAN for assessing cognitive functioning in BD with and without SUD remains to be explored.
-To address these research questions we administered the STAN in a population of adults with BD with and without a lifetime history of AUD and SUD, and healthy controls (HC).
+(Yatham, Kennedy et al. 2009)(Glahn, Almasy et al. 2010)(Glahn, Almasy et al. 2010, Cherkil, Satish et al. 2012)(Glahn, Almasy et al. 2007, Glahn, Bearden et al. 2007, Chaves, Lombardo et al. 2011, Cherkil, Satish et al. 2012)

 Methods